LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Published research on these compounds — for educational purposes only

-Bowers CY et al. “On the in vitro and in vivo activity of a new synthetic hexapeptide that acts on the pituitary to specifically release growth hormone.”
+Bowers CY et al. “On the activity of a new synthetic hexapeptide in pituitary signaling models.”
 Endocrinology.
 1984.
 PubMed

 Ipamorelin Selectivity Profile

-Ipamorelin (Aib-His-D-2-Nal-D-Phe-Lys-NH₂) is a pentapeptide GH secretagogue characterized by high selectivity for GH release relative to other pituitary hormones.
+Ipamorelin (Aib-His-D-2-Nal-D-Phe-Lys-NH₂) is a pentapeptide characterized by selective GHS-R1a activity in pituitary models.
 In swine pituitary cell culture models, ipamorelin stimulated GH release with an EC₅₀ of approximately 1.3 nM without significant effects on ACTH, cortisol, prolactin, or FSH/LH release at effective concentrations.
 This selectivity profile distinguishes it from earlier GHS compounds like GHRP-6 and hexarelin, which show broader hormonal stimulation.

-Raun K et al. “Ipamorelin, the first selective growth hormone secretagogue.”
+Raun K et al. “Ipamorelin, a selective peptide agonist in pituitary models.”
 Eur J Endocrinol.
 1998.
 PubMed

 CJC-1295 (Mod GRF 1-29) Structure and Pharmacokinetics

-CJC-1295 without DAC (also known as Modified GRF 1-29) is a tetra-substituted analog of GHRH(1-29) with modifications at positions 2 (D-Ala), 8 (Gln), 15 (Ala), and 27 (Leu).
-These substitutions confer resistance to DPP-IV and other proteolytic enzymes, extending the biological half-life from the approximately 7-minute native GHRH half-life to roughly 30 minutes.
-The peptide retains full agonist activity at the GHRH receptor with equivalent binding affinity to native GHRH(1-29).
+CJC-1295 without DAC (also known as Modified GRF 1-29) is a tetra-substituted analog of GRF(1-29) with modifications at positions 2 (D-Ala), 8 (Gln), 15 (Ala), and 27 (Leu).
+These substitutions confer resistance to DPP-IV and other proteolytic enzymes, extending the biological half-life from the approximately 7-minute native peptide half-life to roughly 30 minutes.
+The peptide retains full agonist activity at the target receptor with equivalent binding affinity to native GRF(1-29).

 Ionescu M, Frohman LA.
-“Pulsatile secretion of growth hormone (GH) persists during continuous stimulation by CJC-1295, a long-acting GH-releasing hormone analog.”
+“Pulsatile GH-axis signaling persists during continuous stimulation by CJC-1295, a long-acting GRF analog.”
 J Clin Endocrinol Metab.
 2006.
 PubMed

 Reviewed by